Penny (The Big Bang Theory): Nerd traits

-A number of episodes depict Penny's assimilation of nerd culture through her time spent with the men, and has quoted some science fiction shows (like Star Trek) and movies (Star Wars).
+A number of episodes depict Penny's assimilation of nerd culture through her time spent with the men, and she has quoted some science fiction shows (like Star Trek) and movies (Star Wars).
 After Sheldon introduces her to the online role-playing game Age of Conan, Penny becomes addicted to the point of ignoring her friends, hygiene, general appearance and job, pestering Sheldon incessantly for gaming advice.
 This likely resulted from frustration with her life at that point, believing herself to be a failure in most aspects of her life.
 She overcomes her addiction when she realizes she has agreed to go on a virtual date within the game with Howard.
 Penny has also displayed proficiency in playing Halo 3 and Fortnite despite being a complete newbie, annoying Sheldon (and Bernadette).

 In season three, she asks Sheldon to teach her "a little physics" so she could talk to Leonard about his job (like Bernadette does).
 She manages to recite a brief summary (obviously written by Sheldon for her to memorize) of Leonard's experiment during dinner, which puzzles Leonard, Howard, and Raj.

 In episodes such as "The Apology Insufficiency", "The Dead Hooker Juxtaposition", "The Wheaton Recurrence", and "The Love Car Displacement", she makes casual references to Star Trek.
 In "The Bakersfield Expedition", Penny, Amy and Bernadette read some of the men's comics, believing there is nothing interesting in them, only to get into a heated argument about whether or not only Thor could wield his enchanted hammer Mjolnir.
 In season seven's "The Proton Transmogrification", she alarms herself when she realizes that she understands Raj and Howard's corny Star Wars-related puns.
 In "The Werewolf Transformation", although a complete beginner, she has beaten Leonard in chess despite not knowing the names of the chess pieces.
 Leonard later expressed astonishment that his girlfriend plays like Bobby Fischer.
+It, however, has been suggested by Sheldon in an earlier episode that Leonard is not very good at chess, although Penny's commentary suggests she has a solid enough theoretical grasp of the game.

 Penny sometimes references science and technology-related ideas.
 In "The Codpiece Topology", Penny, having previously learned of Schrödinger's cat in "The Tangerine Factor", is seen explaining that concept to her date.
 In "The Beta Test Initiation", Penny references beta testing when Leonard uses a software development analogy, to describe their attempt to start a romantic relationship again, although he points out he was technically talking about alpha testing.
 In "The Veracity Elasticity", she demonstrates fluency in Ubbi dubbi by having a secret conversation with Amy Farrah Fowler in front of Sheldon and Leonard when the guys are having their own secret conversation in Klingon.

+Penny's intelligence often varies based on the episodes needs.
+In early episodes she is portrayed as somewhat naive and unintelligent, but in quite a few episodes she shows herself to be far more astute.